Installing the IO modules

 * **Communication:** Modbus TCP/IP over the installation network.

-* The relay outputs are potential-free contacts wired into the local safety/stop circuit; the digital inputs can be used for status feedback.
+* The relay outputs are potential-free contacts wired into the local safety/stop circuit, each rated **max.
+5 A resistive or 2 A inductive at 250 VAC / 30 VDC**; the digital inputs can be used for status feedback.

 ### How many modules do I need?